CellBISold/mojo-hakkefuin/README.md

 # Mojolicious::Plugin::SimpleAuthentication
-Mojolicious plugin for web authentication with simple methods and use additional cookies that are saved to the database to identify cookie expiration periods.
+The Mojolicious plugin for web authentication with simple methods but uses additional cookies that are saved to the database to identify cookie expiration periods.